realitytracing/Reality-Tracing-WIP/README.md

 **Tools**
 - **[Reality Tracing](human-foundations/reality-tracing.md)** — defines the practice itself: tracing constraints, salience, and limits in emergent human systems without collapsing into reductionism or mystification
+- **[Reality Tracing: Infinities and Clamp Modelling](human-foundations/reality-tracing-infinities-and-clamp-modeling.md)** — explains why and how infinities and clamps works in the framework and as a modeling method

 **Human Foundations**